As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 Before diving into a sea of beautiful colors, it would behoove you to learn a bit about colors in Japan.

-Every culture has its own associations with color; that’s why in America people wear black to funerals and red to feel sexy.
+Every culture has its own associations with color; that’s why in America people wear black for last rites and red to feel desirable.

-Let’s brush up on our colors, the meanings behind them, and how you can incorporate all of it into your next piece.
+Let’s brush up on our colors, the meanings behind them, and how you can incorporate all of them into your next piece.

 - White: white is a dominant color in Japan’s culture, and a very popular color for cars as well!
-Opposite to America where black is the chosen color for funerals, white is the color of death in Japan.
+Opposite to US where black is the chosen color for last rites, white is the color of passing away in Japan.
 It also symbolizes purity and truth.
-Like a thick blanket of snow, white can symbolize a fresh start or new beginning in Japan, which can be a comforting attitude toward death.
+Like a thick blanket of snow, white can symbolize a fresh start or new beginning in Japan, which can be a comforting attitude toward eternal rest.

 - Black: black can also be a color of mourning in Japan, but only when used with white.
 Some sympathy gifts will be tied with black and white ribbon to show sympathy.
 With Black ink being the only available color for early tattoos, there is a strong association between black and tattoos.
 Being a color of mystery as well, it is a perfect color to Japan’s underground tattoo culture, and complicated history with the art of tattoos.

 - Red: red is a very important color in Japan.
 Symbolizing happiness and joy, it is usually incorporated into merry events such as weddings, birthdays, and new year’s eve.
-Because red is the color of blood, it symbolizes passion and vitality.
-If you are looking into a traditional Japanese tattoo a splash of red would be a good idea; it is said to protect against evil.
+Because red is the color of the vital fluid, it symbolizes passion and vitality.
+If you are looking into a traditional Japanese tattoo a splash of red would be a good idea; it is said it offer protection.

 - Blue: blue is a lucky color in Japan, and subsequently the color of choice for job interview outfits.
 Many corporate workers wear blue.
 It is a symbol of fidelity, and could show your dedication to your work.

 - Purple: purple is a regal color in Japan and elsewhere.
 As it used to be an incredibly difficult and expensive color to produce- it was reserved for the ruling class.
 During the Edo period, lower-class people were not supposed to wear any vivid colors at all.
-They wore brown robes to show their status (or lack thereof,) but many people would rebel with a colorful lining.
-Treat yourself like royalty and mix a little aubergine or lavender into your Japanese tattoo design.
+They wore brown robes to show their status (or lack thereof,) but many people would resist with a colorful lining.
+Celebrate your royalty and mix a little aubergine or lavender into your Japanese tattoo design.

 - Pink: pink represents femininity, the delicate nature of life, spring, and good health.
-This is also a popular color of lingerie in Japan, so it might add a little feminine sex appeal to your tattoo.
+This is also a popular color of lingerie in Japan, so it might add a little feminine charisma to your tattoo.